Handbook of Operating Procedures 3-3050

 It is critical the University receive notification of consensual relationships covered by this policy so as to prevent conflicts of interest, favoritism, and exploitation.
 Unreported consensual relationships pose a significant risk to the University community.
 With this in mind, if the person in the consensual relationship who is in the position of greater authority or power immediately notifies appropriate University offices of the development of a consensual relationship covered by this policy and cooperates to mitigate the effects of the consensual relationship, then a conduct/discipline investigation may not be pursued.
 Unreported consensual relationships will be considered more severe violations of this policy.

-*Note: This safe harbor provision does not apply to potential violations of HOP 3-3031 - Prohibition of Sexual Assault, Sexual Misconduct, Interpersonal Violence, and Stalking.
+*Note: This safe harbor provision does not apply to potential violations of HOP 3-3031 - Prohibition of Sexual Assault, Interpersonal Violence, Stalking, Sexual Harassment, and Sex Discrimination.

 Retaliation against a person who reports a potential violation under this policy, assists someone with a report of a violation, or participates in any manner in an investigation or in the resolution of a complaint made under this policy is strictly prohibited and will not be tolerated.
 Retaliation includes, but is not limited to threats, intimidation, reprisals and/or adverse actions related to an individual's employment or education.
 The University will take appropriate steps to assure a person who in good faith reports, complains about, or participates in an investigation pursuant to this policy will not be subjected to retaliation.
 Individuals who believe they are experiencing retaliation are strongly encouraged to lodge a complaint with DIA and/or UCS.